List of FC Dinamo București players: Notable players

 Mircea Lucescu won seven Liga I titles with the club.

 The Nunweiller brothers (left to right): Lică, Radu and Ion are the reason why the club's nickname is "The Red Dogs".

-Starting from 1983 until 1990 Ioan Andone (left) and Mircea Rednic (right) formed Dinamo's central defence couple.
+From 1983 to 1990 Ioan Andone (left) and Mircea Rednic (right) formed a partnership in Dinamo's central defense.

-Dorin Mateuț won the European Golden Shoe award in the 1988–1989 season.
+Dorin Mateuț won the European Golden Shoe award in the 1988–89 season.

-Goalkeeper Dumitru Moraru won three Liga I titles and three Romanian Cups during his period spent at Dinamo.
+Goalkeeper Dumitru Moraru won three Liga I titles and three Romanian Cups while playing for Dinamo.